 As an extension of this, I also find that the auto white balance can go a bit bonkers sometimes, and the sliders in Lightroom also don’t match up to expected values per the weather/lighting in the image For example, a lot of the sunshine shots here were set to ~10,000k and +80 on the tint scale out of the camera.
 The more odd thing is, they look quite nice for it…

-I should say though, none of these colour “issues” have really presented me with an problem.
-Because I shoot DNG, I have found I can apply tweak the colours to get a result I am happy with.
+I should say though, none of these colour “issues” have really presented me with a problem.
+Because I shoot DNG, I have found I can tweak the colours to get a result I am happy with.
 I’d expect the same to be the case for others too.
-Experimenting with colour profiles is also an option, but again, I haven’t gotten into that yet.
+Experimenting with colour profiles is also an option, but again, I haven’t explored that yet.

 I also have a couple of minor lingering concerns from my first interaction with the camera.
 The first is the RF patch.
 It’s actually pretty good, it’s just not as good as the RF patch in my Leica’s.
 It has a short effective base length and the secondary patch isn’t as bright as a Leica one.
 But, it’s better than every 1970s/80s fixed lens rangefinder I have tried, if that gives you a scale of quality…?

 For me, I haven’t found this to be too much of an issue.
 I’m only shooting it with slower lenses, and mostly in daylight.
 Actually, ironically, I have found I can see the RF patch better in lower light, though that is likely just a product of subject contrast.
 One way or another, perhaps something to have in mind if you are expecting a Leica-quality rangefinder patch.